Images Between the Lines (1997)

 He self-publishes to control the process — the type, the paper, the rhythm of the whole.
 He cuts into dark linoleum to bring out light.
 That movement, from darkness toward light, is his metaphor for hope.

-Fifty years after the experience, and inspired by Goya's Disasters of War at the Met, Stan created fifteen linocut prints — accompanied by words that emerged as a natural development.
+Fifty years after the experience, and inspired by Goya's Disasters of War at the Metropolitan Museum of Art, Stan created fifteen linocut prints — accompanied by words that emerged as a natural development.

 The Ghetto